Topener/staballoy/README.md

     $.args.staballoy.setVar('closeButtonStuff', {"id" : 5, "key": "buttonTitle"});

-    $.args.subscribe({
-        'component' : $.myLabel,
-        'window' : $,
-        'subscriptions' : {'closeButtonName': 'text'},
-        'logicFunction' : function(value) {
+You then set the logicFunction has a string.
+This is of course a property in the tss, but can also be specified in the manual flow

+    logicFunction: "myLogicFunction"

+Then, you can add the logicFunction to the `$` nameSpace in the controller

+    $.myLogicFunction = function(value){
     	return L(value.key);
+    };

+In the manual approach you can, instead of a string to the `$` namespace, you can also add in the function directly, so it can also be an anonymous function

+    logicFunction: function(value){
+        return L(value.key);
     }
-    });

 Now, you can use part of an object to set the value of your UI component automatically.
-An example for visibilty of an object based on an integer you can find in the sample app.
+Another example for visibilty of an object based on an integer you can find in the sample app.

 ### Subscribe in other controllers